Palash90/iron_learn/README.md

 A pure Rust Machine Learning Library

 ## Status
-Version 0.3.0 released with limited Matrix Manipulation abilities like addition, subtraction, multiplication, scaling and transpose.
-Also, it adds on a new Gradient Descent function.
+Version 0.4.0 released with Logistic Regression Algorithm.
+Now you can directly use `linear_regression` or `logistic_regression` functions instead of directly using `gradient_descent` function, which has been marked as deprecated and is going to introduce breaking changes and in future may be removed.
 Under active development for further implementation support.

 __*N.B:*__ This library was built as a product of Rust Learning Efforts.
 So, "School Grade" algorithm is used for Matrix Multiplication.
 I have plans for improving on the performance part though in future.